Chart Color Schemes

 Albion features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 Albion's dwelling structure, as per the latest Census, consisted of 23.9% houses and 76.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In Brisbane metro, this ratio was 36.5% houses and 63.6% other dwellings.
-Home ownership in Albion stood at 15.5%, with mortgaged dwellings at 22.9% and rented ones at 61.6%.
-The median monthly mortgage repayment in the area was $2,000, below Brisbane metro's average of $2,167.
-The median weekly rent figure for Albion was $410, matching Brisbane metro's figure.
-Nationally, Albion's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.
+In comparison, Brisbane metro had 36.5% houses and 63.6% other dwellings.
+Home ownership in Albion was at 15.5%, with dwellings either mortgaged (22.9%) or rented (61.6%).
+The median monthly mortgage repayment was $2,000, lower than Brisbane metro's average of $2,167.
+The median weekly rent was $410, matching Brisbane metro's figure but higher than the national average of $375.
+Nationally, Albion's mortgage repayments were higher at $2,000 compared to the Australian average of $1,863.

 Frequently Asked Questions - Housing